 iii.
 In the list, look for "Outlook", "LYNC", "Communicator", or "UCMAPI" named processes

 iv.
-Select such processes and hit “End Task” button one at a time.
+Select such processes and hit the "End Task" button one at a time.

 Microsoft Office is configured by default to block external content—such as images and linked media.
-For this reason, problems may arise if Outlook downloads some external contents which are not required.
+For this reason, problems may arise if Outlook downloads some external content that is not required.
 To prevent Outlook from downloading external contents, you should do the following:

 i.
 Go to file